 Below are some of the most common questions about cloth diapering a newborn:

 Read our article on Where to Buy Cloth Diapers here.

 GroVia All-in-One Newborn Cloth Diapers

-, a California-based retailer that offers newborn cloth diaper rental programs, sells a mixed pack of the gently used rental newborn diapers for much less than the original prices.
+If you're not sure which newborn brand to buy, try out a few.
+Kissed by the Moon, a California-based retailer that offers newborn cloth diaper rental programs, sells a mixed pack of the gently used rental newborn diapers for much less than the original prices.
 Since newborn diapers aren't used for long, these diapers are in great shape, and it's a great way to experiment!

 Rumperooz Lil Joey All-in-One